The Justice Files: Double murder in Moab solved

 The couple was found murdered last August at their campsite near the La Sal Mountain south of Moab.

-Adam Pinkusiewicz had always been on the Grand County sheriff’s list for persons of interest.
+Adam Pinkusiewicz had always been on the Grand County Sheriff’s list of persons of interest.
 But he is now being called the suspect in the murders of the two women.

 “I’m elated, I’m floored, so thrilled,” said Sean Paul Schulte.
 “It’s my mom’s birthday.”